 Section B Election

-The Nominating/Board Development Committee, after considering suggestions for Directors by members of the Board, shall recommend Directors for election by the Board of Directors by majority vote.
+The GovernanceCommittee, after considering suggestions for Directors by members of the Board, shall recommend Directors for election by the Board of Directors by majority vote.

 Directors elected by the Board of Directors shall assume office immediately upon election.
 The length of any term for a Director shall be as specified at the time of election.

 Directors who do not seek an additional term or who have reached term limits may be eligible for emeritus status.
 Directors who have been removed are ineligible.
-Recommendations for emeritus status shall be made by the Nominating/Board Development Committee for approval by the Board of Directors in accordance with Article VI.
+Recommendations for emeritus status shall be made by the Governance Committee for approval by the Board of Directors in accordance with Article VI.

 Section C Meetings

-The Board of Directors shall meeSpecial meetings of the Board of Directors may occur at any time or place designated by the Board Chairperson.
+The Board of Directors shall meet at such dates, times, and locations as may be determined by the Chair of the Board, in consultation with the President and Executive Director.
+The schedule of meetings shall be communicated annually and may be amended as necessary.
+Special meetings of the Board of Directors may occur at any time or place designated by the Board Chairperson.
 Meetings will be noticed and conducted in compliance with applicable provisions of Florida’s Public Records and Open Meetings laws.
 In the event of a special meeting, notice shall be provided at least twenty-four (24) hours prior to the meeting and shall indicate briefly the objectives of the meeting.

 Meeting locations shall reflect the College’s service area and should, whenever possible, permit Directors to experience the College’s campuses and programs.
 The Board Chairperson may authorize meetings to occur by any communication method that allows all participants to hear one another simultaneously.
 The Chairperson for meetings of the full board or Executive Committee, or committee chairs for meetings of their respective committees, may in their discretion authorize individual Directors to attend in-person meetings remotely provided they use a communication method that allows all participants to hear one another simultaneously.

-One-fourth (1/4) of the (including authorized remote attendees) shall constitute a quorum at any meeting of the Board of Directors.
-All matters before the Board of Directors shall be determined by a majority vote, except as provided in Article X.
+A quorum at any meeting of the Board of Directors shall consist of more than fifty percent (50%) plus one of the members (including authorized remote attendees).
+All matters before the Board of Directors shall be determined by a majority vote, defined as more than fifty percent (50%) plus one of the members present, except as provided in Article X.

 Without limitation, the following decisions shall be brought before the Board of Directors: the annual budget; the initiation of a capital campaign; the purchase or sale of real property; spending above amounts designated in policy; the filing of the annual Form 990; adoption of a strategic plan; initiation of legal action; or any other matter affecting the strategic direction or governance of the Foundation.